 Sometimes it takes me a while to appreciate qualities of certain earphones.
 This is the case with Yinyoo V2.
 Having got used to bright and oversaturated sound, the V2 sounded lacking to me at first.
 Before I used them almost on a daily basis, I couldn't appreciate their rich but not overwhelming bass, vivid but not shouty mids and bright but evenly distributed highs.
 After a long period of re-tuning this model, the V2 has finally reached the required level of quality for my recommendation.
 If you need worthy and sturdy earphones for the long-run, you should totally give these a chance.

-NOTE: This review discusses the V2 model that is available for purchase right now, which is the 3rd version.
-Previous versions were not as impressive as this one.
+NOTE: This review discusses the V2 revision that is available for purchase right now, which is the 3rd revision.
+Previous revisions were far less impressive than this one.

 Discount for AudioBudget followers: Pay just $33 (no mic)!

 Open the link above, click "BUY NOW", write "AudioBudget" in the order's message field, switch to "Other Payments" and then "PLACE ORDER" button (don't pay yet, just cancel the payment when asked to pay).
 The seller will manually adjust the price for you, then you'll need to pay the discounted price.
 Be patient, the price adjustment might take some time, but you will be informed via e-mail when it's adjusted.

 Well-balanced sound signature with impressive fidelity, especially for dynamic drivers.

 Warm but also moderate bass that would appeal to most listeners.

 Very comfortable to wear, and you even get to choose how to wear them.

 Excellent build quality, from the housings down to the cable, everything feels top-notch and long-lasting.

 Detachable cable, which extends the lifespan of these earphones, and the standard 0.78mm 2-pin connector is an excellent choice durability-wise.